 Individual outdoor activity – including with your own household is permitted.
 There is no limit to the amount of outdoor exercise an individual can undertake.
-All activity must take place locally.
-Alert Level 4 restrictions must be followed at all times.
+Stay local restrictions are now lifted.
+Alert Level 3 restrictions must be followed at all times.

-Leisure and fitness facilities, including swimming pools, are not permitted to be open to the public under Alert Level 4.
+Indoor leisure and fitness facilities, including swimming pools, are still closed to the public.

 Northern Ireland – Following an increase in coronavirus (COVID-19) cases, additional restrictions were introduced for people in Northern Ireland on 19 February 2021.
 The current regulations are in place until 1 April 2021.
 They will be reviewed on 18 March 2021.

 Indoor and outdoor sport is not permitted, other than at elite level.

 You should minimise time spent outside your home.
 You can leave your home to exercise in a public outdoor place: by yourself, with the people you live with, with your bubble, or, when on your own, with one person from another household.

 You should not travel more than 10 miles from your home in order to take exercise.
 If, when you arrive at your proposed destination, there are crowds which will make social distancing difficult you should find an alternative place to exercise.

 You cannot participate in personal one-to-one training sessions or group activities such as running or cycling.

 Physical education delivered by or for schools, pre-schools and other education providers is permitted to continue.

 All Nations – Risk assessments must be completed before any activity takes place.
 Welfare and First aid provision must be considered.
 Welfare Officers are still a requirement for clubs.
 Coaches must be on the BF Register and club members must hold BF membership.
 No fencing competitions currently permitted – anyone intending to organise a competition within the next few months should contact BF.
 Any outdoor activity must have additional appropriate outdoor safety measures in place eg flooring, footwear.